 Without trust, it is very unlikely that you’ll get to learning the truth about what’s really going on in the organisation.
 The moment you walk through the door of a new client’s business, they’ve made their decision about using your services.
-They have probably researched your experience, scoured through your LinkedIn testimonials, held endless conversations with you about why you’re suited to work on their project.
+They have probably researched your Talent Passport, scoured through your LinkedIn testimonials, held endless conversations with you about why you’re suited to work on their project.
 So, the minute you arrive at your client’s front door, it becomes all about them, and less about you.
 Enabling the leadership team to feel confident that you, as an independent consultant, hold their corporate values and goals at the core of everything you do, is probably the most important step you’ll take to gaining their trust in your capability, and making them feel assured in their selection of your services to them.

 2. Listen to individual contributions

 As much as leadership teams believe in the power to direct and deliver strategy, ensuring that you listen to important input from every part of the business, regardless of level, function or positioning is one of the critical steps you can take to build a complete and comprehensive picture of that organisational story.
 Translating that into an achievable, target-driven strategy will enable your client to feel that the welfare of their organisation is important to you, and the strategy that you deliver.

 Even the best-intended talk is hollow, if not followed by corresponding action.
 A perception, albeit changing, already exists in the business world that believes consultants are very often theory-heavy, and practicality-light.
 And although businesses are embracing the world of independent consulting more and more each day, independent consultants are keen to demonstrate that they can deliver a strategy that fits the client’s needs, but more importantly, they are able to implement and action that strategy in partnership with their client, allowing them to feel supported throughout the project, and long after you have left the building.